-- Kino’s Mother: The role of Kino’s mother comes into play only when Jiya starts sleeping for long hours at their home after his family perishes in the big wave.
-She takes care of Jiya in the absence of her husband, takes care of his eating times and sleeping times, and consoles him when he wakes up.
+- Kino’s Mother: Kino’s mother comes into play only when Jiya starts sleeping for long hours at their home after his family perishes in the big wave.
+She takes care of Jiya in the absence of her husband, takes care of his eating and sleeping times, and consoles him when he wakes up.
 Other than this, her role is limited to doing domestic work and taking care of the home, food of the children, and the farm in the absence of her husband.

 - The Old Gentleman: This mysteriously brave figure appears a few times in the novel.
 First Kino’s father mentions him as having an old castle that does not seem accessible to all.
 Jiya also mentions him but without having any specific details.
 The Old Gentleman also warns the fishermen about the big wave but they do not leave their houses.
-In the end, he proposes Jiya to be his son, but he declines, leaving the Old Gentleman to feel regret over his refusal.
+In the end, he proposes Jiya to be his son, but he declines, leaving the Old Gentleman to regret over his refusal.

 - Jiya’s Mother: Exactly like Kino’s mother, she also appears in the novel for a short time, is shown engaged in taking care of her children and preparing food.

-- Setsu: As a young girl, Setsu appears in the novel a few places; first when Jiya visits them, she finds him a good companion to play with, and second when Jiya comes there permanently after his family perishes.
+- Setsu: As a young girl, Setsu appears in the novel at a few places; first when Jiya visits them, she finds him a good companion to play with, and second when Jiya comes there permanently after his family perishes.
 For the third time, she becomes Jiya’s wife and makes him start life afresh on the coast, having their own hut.